EuanScottWatson/Waka-Stats/README.md

 #Waka-Stats
 A little program that will plot the different languages I've coded in and the amount of time I've coded in them based off the Waka-Time export JSON.
 The list of languages included are:
 ```
-Python, Swift, Cocoa, Kotlin, Haskell, Java, Markdown and "Other"
+Python, Swift, Cocoa, Kotlin, Haskell, Java, Markdown, C++ and "Other"
 ```
 To add a langauge to look for, add it as an environment variable when calling the file, e.g.:
 ```
-python plot.py C C++ C#
+python plot.py C C#
 ```
-This would track for C, C++ and C# too. <br>
+This would track for C and C# too. <br>
 You can click on the interactive legend to show and hide lines. `Middle-Click` to show all the lines and `Right-Click` to hide them all. <br>
 Here is an example of my Year in Code for 2021-2022, i.e. from when I was introduced to Waka-Time in August until the New Year: